mendix/docs/content/en/docs/developerportal/community-tools/mendix-forum.md

    {{< figure src="/attachments/developerportal/community-tools/mendix-forum/ideas_submit_screen.png"   width="800"  >}}

    * The **Title** of your idea (which is how Mendix Forum users will first see your idea, so make the title descriptive and interesting)
-   * The text of your idea (add all the details about your idea to make it searchable and so other users can vote and comment on it)
+   * The **Description** of your idea (add all the details about your idea to make it searchable and so other users can vote and comment on it)
    * The **Category** that reflects your idea (for example, **Connectors** or **Microflows**)
    * The **Tag(s)** that reflect your idea (which other users can use to filter their searches)